felixlu4725/Carte-Diem/README.md

 # Carte Diem - System Integration

 This repository contains the integrated firmware for the Carte Diem smart shopping cart system.
-The code integrates all sensors and components (IMU, load cells, proximity sensors, RFID, BLE) and is designed to be flashed onto a custom PCB board powered by the ESP32-S3 microcontroller.
+The code integrates all sensors and components involved in the smart shopping cart system and is designed to be flashed onto a custom PCB board powered by the ESP32-S3 microcontroller.

 For the PCB design files, see the [Carte Diem PCB KiCad Repository](https://github.com/cartediem/PCB-Design)